-- A. Equipment and Capabilities provided by the ship (itemized) - a.
-Four survey launches fully-outfitted with hydrographic survey equipment to support multibeam and/or side scan and/or vertical beam sonar survey operations. - b.
-Ship fully-outfitted with hydrographic survey equipment to support multibeam and/or side scan sonar survey operations. - c.
-Personnel to staff and operate the survey equipment on the launches and ship for the required operational hours/day described in Section II.
-C. Operations to be Conducted. - d.
-A fully-staffed survey department to efficiently manage the project's data processing requirements. - B. Equipment and Capabilities provided by the scientists (itemized)
+- A. Equipment and Capabilities provided by the ship - Four survey launches fully-outfitted with hydrographic survey equipment to support multibeam and/or side scan and/or vertical beam sonar survey operations. - Ship fully-outfitted with hydrographic survey equipment to support multibeam and/or side scan sonar survey operations. - Personnel to staff and operate the survey equipment on the launches and ship for the required operational hours/day described in Section II.
+C. Operations to be Conducted. - A fully-staffed survey department to efficiently manage the project's data processing requirements. - Adequate equipment for the potential remote survey party in Kodiak will be provided. - B. Equipment and Capabilities provided by the scientists